 “Donate or recycle clothes and bedding you don't use anymore in order to free up storage space in your closets, basement, and garage," says Amy Bly, a home stager at Great Impressions Home Staging in Montville, N.J.
 These areas should look roomy, well-organized, and clean.

 Related: Garage Storage Ideas Under $50

-"I give homeowners a multi-page, room-by-room form they can use to take notes on my recommendations," says Bly.
-She typically recommends things like neutralizing out-of-date decor, removing old furnishings and carpeting, and updating light fixtures.
+"I give homeowners a multipage, room-by-room form they can use to take notes on my recommendations," says Bly.
+She typically recommends changes like neutralizing out-of-date decor, removing old furnishings and carpeting, and updating light fixtures.
 She also suggests the type of shower curtains, towels, bedding, and pillows to display for an upscale look.

 Getting a jump on these fall projects will give you a leg up on selling in the spring.
-Today's buyers are savvier than ever before, especially millennial first-time homebuyers who may have searched homes online for months prior to getting in the field.
-More than just listing your home in the spring, you want to make it’s as perfect as possible.
-That means everything works and looks immaculate, and there are no glaring issues that will turn off buyers.
-When you’re ready, have a friend or relative drop by for a tour and point out anything you may have overlooked.
+Today's buyers are savvier than ever, so when you're ready, have a friend or relative drop by for a tour and point out anything you may have overlooked.